bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 # Practical: Skyline analyses for macroevolution

 In this tutorial we will estimate diversification rates for dinosaurs using a previously published supertree.
-The evolutionary history of dinosaurs is somewhat controversial; although non-avian dinosaurs are well agreed to have become extinct as a result of an asteroid impact at the Cretaceous-Paleogene boundary, it has been fiercely debated whether the clade was already in decline prior to this event (e.g. {% cite Brusatte2015 --file Skyline-analyses-for-macroevolution/master-refs.bib %}, {% cite Benson2018 --file Skyline-analyses-for-macroevolution/master-refs.bib %}).
+The evolutionary history of dinosaurs is somewhat controversial; although non-avian dinosaurs are well agreed to have become extinct as a result of an asteroid impact at the Cretaceous-Paleogene boundary, it has been fiercely debated whether the clade was already in decline prior to this event (e.g. {% cite Brusatte2015 Benson2018 --file Skyline-analyses-for-macroevolution/master-refs.bib %}).

 The aim of this tutorial is to:
-- Learn how to set up a skyline analysis using a previously made phylogeny;
+- Learn how to set up a skyline analysis using an existing, previously constructed phylogeny;
 - Develop skills in XML hacking;
 - Highlight the differences between exponential coalescent and fossilised-birth-death skylines.

 ## The data

 We will be inferring our skyline parameters using a ready-made phylogeny containing 420 dinosaur species, published by {% cite Lloyd2008 --file Skyline-analyses-for-macroevolution/master-refs.bib %}.
-This phylogeny is a 'supertree', created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
+This phylogeny is a "supertree", created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
 Supertrees are typically cladograms, and must be timescaled using fossil data to estimate their branch lengths.
 The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Skyline-analyses-for-macroevolution/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database](http://paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method, which distributes time evenly between the available branches.

 ## Install BEAST2 packages

-The coalescent-based skyline model is included in the core of BEAST2, but we need to install the **BDSKY** package, which contains the birth-death skyline model.
-We will also need the **feast** package, which will allow us to integrate some more complex features into our analyses.
+We need to install the **BDSKY** package, which contains the fossilized-birth-death skyline model.
+Although the exponential growth coalescent model is included in the BEAST2 core, we will also need the **feast** package, which will allow us to to use a piecewise formulation of the model, and to integrate some more complex features into our analyses.
 Installation of packages is done using the package manager, which is integrated into BEAUti.

 <figure>
 	<a id="fig:1"></a>